vectara/vectara-docs/www/docs/learn/grounded-generation/grounded-generation-overview.md

 You can test summarizations with queries in our [**API Reference**](/docs/rest-api/query) and in the Vectara Console.
 The `prompt_name` is optional and defaults to the best summarizer available to your account type.
-Scale users can select other [available summarizers](/docs/learn/grounded-generation/select-a-summarizer).
+Users can also select other [available summarizers](/docs/learn/grounded-generation/select-a-summarizer).

 :::